 Amalienborg is unique in many ways.
 The four palaces were originally built as homes for high-standing noble families, and not intended for the royalty at all.
 Nevertheless, the complex came to function optimally as a residence for the Royal Family, who moved in after the fire at Christiansborg Palace in 1794.
 That Amalienborg came to serve this purpose was first and foremost due to it being an unusually successful work of architecture, but the harmonious proportions and elegant rococo decoration are only one side of the story.
 Another lies in the very practical fact that the various generations of the Royal Family have been able to share the palaces among themselves, which in the international context is something quite unique for Amalienborg.

-Around the model there are iPads, on which one can explore the palace complex and read more about the palaces and the royal personages who have lived in them.
-The history of each palace is outlined along with its current use, with a large amount of accompanying visual material.
-The model is supplemented all the way around by a number of stories about Amalienborg, for example about the large columned structure, ‘The Colonnade’, which was built as a sort of bridge between Christian IX’s Palace and Christian VII’s Palace, and about the digging of the tunnel under Frederiksgade street, which was intended to make it possible for the Royal Family to flee from the occupying forces during World War II.
+Around the model you’ll find a number of stories about Amalienborg, for example about the large columned structure, ‘The Colonnade’, which was built as a sort of bridge between Christian IX’s Palace and Christian VII’s Palace, and about the digging of the tunnel under Frederiksgade street, which was intended to make it possible for the Royal Family to flee from the occupying forces during World War II.

 The history of Amalienborg